rayenbm04/rag-assistant-for-documents/README.md

 ## Technical decisions

+**Why HyDE?**
+Embedding a short question ("what are the project objectives?") produces a vector that sits in "question space", while indexed chunks sit in "answer space".
+A hypothetical passage bridges that gap — it's shaped like a document chunk, so cosine similarity works much better.
+The trade-off is one extra LLM call per query, but this runs in parallel with multi-query generation so the wall-clock cost is shared.

+**Why multi-query retrieval?**
+A single phrasing of a question may not match the vocabulary used in the source document.
+Generating 3 alternatives dramatically increases lexical and semantic coverage.
+Combined with RRF, chunks that appear across multiple query variants get boosted scores, reducing sensitivity to any one phrasing.

 **Why LlamaIndex over LangChain?**
 LlamaIndex has first-class support for hybrid retrievers, node postprocessors, and ChromaDB without needing custom wrapper code.
 The `QueryFusionRetriever` with `reciprocal_rerank` mode handles BM25 + vector fusion in a few lines.